 Pros: Rebound device, easy LATCH installation, easy harness height adjustment

-Cons: Price, average crash test results, harder to get carrier onto base
+Cons: Price, average crash test results, heavy, harder to get carrier onto base

 Compare to Similar Products

 Britax's core belief is that families should make the most out of every day by living life with no limits.
 For more than 70 years, the company's goal is to design smart, safe products.
 In 1996, Britax came to America with their top-selling car seats and found continued success.
 Britax collaborates with car manufacturers and passenger safety experts to design better products with side-impact protection and installation in mind.
 They also create strollers and accessories and recently introduced a line of products for families on a budget.